jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

         return largest;
     }
 ```
-Finally, we need a few methods we can call to show and hide an 'In Progress...' message while the background thread is running.
+Finally, we need a few methods we can call to control the visibility of an 'In Progress...' message while the background thread is running.
 These will be called when the AsyncTask is executed and in the onPostExecute method when the background thread completes.
 ```java
     public void onProgressBar(){
         TextView bar = findViewById(R.id.processing);